 When your child brings lunch from home, please send healthy choices.
 No soda or candy of any kind should be included.
 Please do not send fast food in with your child.
 We cannot microwave or refrigerate foods, as we do not have the facilities to do so.

 Each family will be asked to provide a fruit & vegetable once every 21 days for the children to share.
 This can be a bag of apples or carrots, pears peaches etc. When bringing a special snack for the class, the state and county regulations require that it must be purchased and brought to IED in the original, sealed packaging.
 It should not contain nuts or seeds, and unfortunately, no homemade snacks will be accepted.
 Please bring enough to serve all the children (20).
 The guidelines following state regulations will be posted on the sign in sheet.

 In the event that a child with severe food allergies is enrolled in IED pre-k, we reserve the right to ban outright any foods that could cause any health complications for the child.
 While it may be inconvenient, we are confident that you would ask the same if your child had the allergy.

 **This includes granola bars, breakfast bars etc.

-After lunch, the full day pre-k children have a brief rest period.
-For all full day children, please provide a mat and a sheet for your child for rest time.
-More information will be provided on a separate sheet.
+After lunch, pre-k children have a brief rest period.
+Please provide a sheet for your child for rest time.

 Keeping your child healthy is important to us.
 For this reason we must exclude children with contagious or infectious conditions.
 When your child becomes ill or is unable to participate in group activities, you will be asked to remove your child from the center.